 The Hall County Sheriff's Office Underwater Search and Rescue Unit, generally referred to as the "Dive Team," was first formed on March 1, 1979.
 As such, it is the oldest paid law enforcement dive team in the state of Georgia.
 Consisting of 11 deputies, the team responds primarily to calls for service on Lake Sydney Lanier and smaller bodies of water within Hall County.
 However, the teams' services are frequently requested by agencies all across the Northeast Georgia region.

-from Advanced Open Water Diver through Dive Master and Dive Instructor.
+All of the team's members are at a minimum PADI-certified Open Water Divers, with many holding advanced certifications ranging from Advanced Open Water Diver through Dive Master and Dive Instructor.